matter-labs/zksync-web-era-docs/docs/dev/fundamentals/interacting.md

 ## Why are Metamask native contract interactions not working?

-It is not currently possible to interact with zkSync Era smart contracts via Metamask with EIP-1559 transactions. zkSync Era does not support EIP1559 transactions.
+It is not currently possible to interact with zkSync Era smart contracts via Metamask with EIP-1559 transactions.

 **Solution.** Explicitly specify `{ type: 0 }` in transaction overrides to use Ethereum legacy transactions.